unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/goals.rst

 2. Update any archaic English
 3. Write definitions to accompany A-S glosses
 4. Delete any references to other English reference books (e.g. MM, Blass, Jannaris), since these will not be available to the users of our lexicon
 5. Make sure that the information from A-S is in the correct place in the markdown file.
 Examples include Glosses that were put in the Definition field or Explanation field.
+For reference, the PDF version of Abbott-Smith that was used to form the baseline for Phase 1 can be found at `link <https://github.com/translatable-exegetical-tools/Abbott-Smith/blob/master/manualgreeklexic00abborich.pdf>`_.

 .. note:: Explanation is optional data for Phase 2 of the project but is used for comments to explain a word’s usage.